Pavel Besta

-Pavel Besta (born 2 September 1982) is a Czech football player, currently playing for FK Seko Louny.
+Pavel Besta (born 2 September 1982) is a Czech former professional footballer player who played as a defensive midfielder.

 Club career

 Besta started football career in his native Ostrava at local side Baník Ostrava.
 He was a member of Baník's 2003–2004 season title-winning squad.
-The next season, Baník played in the first round of the UEFA Cup, with Besta playing in both legs of the 4–1 aggregate defeat to English Premier League side Middlesbrough.
+The next season, Ostrava played in the third qualifying round of the UEFA Champions League.
+Besta played two matches against Bayer 04 Leverkusen.
+Baník then played in the first round of the UEFA Cup, with Besta playing in both legs of the 4–1 aggregate defeat to English Premier League side Middlesbrough.
 During that season, he also won the Czech Cup with Baník.

 In 2007, he moved to Viktoria Žižkov, where he spent two seasons.
 In his second season, Besta was part of the team that saw Žižkov relegated to the Czech 2.
 Liga.

 In January 2010, Besta moved to Slovakia to play for Slovak Superliga side MFK Ružomberok.
 At the time of the transfer, he had played over 200 games in the Czech Gambrinus liga.
 He played 13 times for Ružomberok as they finished the season in fifth place.

 Following his release from Ružomberok, Besta joined English Conference Premier side Luton Town on an initial trial period.
 He signed a one-year contract in August 2010 after impressing in a friendly against Newcastle United.
 However, he did not impress when he had a full-time contract, being the target of abuse from Luton fans following an error which led to a goal in a league game against Tamworth which Luton went on to lose 3–1.
 After just nine appearances, Besta was released from his contract with Luton in January 2011.